skysquare19/Airline-Reservation-System/README.md

 To run this project locally, follow these steps:

 Clone this repository to your local machine.
-Install Python and Django framework if not already installed.
+Install java framework if not already installed.
 Install required dependencies by running pip install -r requirements.txt.
 Run migrations to set up the database by running python manage.py migrate.
 Create a superuser account for accessing the admin panel by running python manage.py createsuperuser.